mlml/autovot/README.md

         $ make

-Final line of the utput should be:
+Final line of the output should be:

         [make] Compiling completed